-The grant is paid in four instalments: January, April, July and October
+The grant is paid in four instalments: January, April, July and October.

-- N.B.
-January and April payments are calculated based on 90% of the previous year divided by four with one quarter paid in January & one quarter paid in April.
-Full adjustment for the current year census is applied to the July and October payments which is paid in two equal amounts. - 3.
-DEIS Grant (DEIS Schools only): €159 per student x disadvantage rating.
-Queries in relation to the DEIS grant should be directed to Social Inclusion Unit in the Department - 4.
-The School Services Support Fund: €120 per pupil (including number of PLC pupils) for 2019 payable in three instalments in November, March and June.
-The minimum grant payable for 2019 is set at 200 pupils and thereafter according to enrolments.
+N.B.
+January and April payments are calculated based on 90% of the previous year budget divided by four with one quarter paid in January & one quarter paid in April.
+Full adjustment for the current year census is applied to the July and October payments and a deduction is made for the prior year's employees annual pension contributions.
+It is paid in two equal instalments.
+See Financial Guideline 2020/2021-22 for further details.

+3. DEIS Grant (DEIS Schools only): Schools included in the School Support Programme under DEIS receive a grant which is based on the level of concentrated disadvantage in each school and the school's enrollment.
+Queries in relation to the DEIS grant should be directed to Social Inclusion Unit in the Department.

+4. The School Services Support Fund: €122.50 per pupil (including PLC pupils) for 2021 payable in three instalments in November, March and June.
+The minimum grant payable for 2021 is based on 200 pupils and thereafter according to enrollments.
 There is a 25% deduction of the SSSF Grant applied to PPP schools.